 If you open up your controller box, it should look something like this:

-You are going to use the signal from the control board to the spindle relay and jumper over to the laser driver board input.
+You are going to use the signal from the control board to the spindle relay and connect it over to the laser driver board input.
 Here is a more detailed picture:

 Attach a wire from the relay “+” signal to the laser driver “+” terminal H2.
 Attach another wire on the relay “-” signal to the laser driver “-” terminal H2.
 Or, you can use the 3′ Molex Mini fit cable and connect it into terminal H4 on the laser driver:

 Controlling the laser